 The real revolution of the marble extraction techniques took place at the end of the 19th century with the invention of the helical wire and the penetrating pulley.
 The technique is based on a 4 to 6 millimeters diameter steel wire combined with the abrasive action of silica sand and an abundant amount of water as a lubricant.

 The helical wire is a continuous loop of tensioned steel that moves at a speed of 5 to 6 meters per second and cut the marble at a rate of 20 centimeters per hour.
 The use of this new technique almost completely substituted the use of explosives and determined a visible change in the landscape.
 The mountain began to be literally cut with precision, creating surreal landscapes made of huge flights of steps and platforms, called "piazzali di cava".

 "Diamond wire cutting was invented in England in the 1950s, initially by diamond electroplated beads threaded onto a multi-strand steel cable.
-Over the past 30 years significant development work (by Diamant Boart, among others) refined the concept until it was commercially accepted in Carrara marble quarries in Italy," wrote Shane McCarthy in a remarkable paper about diamond wire cutting (Queensland Roads Technical Journal, March 2011, pp. 29-39).
+Over the past 30 years significant development work (by Diamant Boart, among others) refined the concept until it was commercially accepted in Carrara marble quarries in Italy," wrote Shane McCarthy in a remarkable paper about diamond wire cutting.

 Then the cable is rotated by a machine placed on rails.
 By turning, the cable saws the rock.
 The machine backs progressively on the rails so as to keep the cable tensioned until the end of cutting.
-This technique is widely used as it allows for calibrated and easy to rework blocks with sharp edges," as detailed in my recent article about the dimension stone quarries specifics.
+This technique is widely used as it allows for calibrated and easy to rework blocks with sharp edges.